Glasfasergewebe auf Rolle Vlitex Brandbegrenzungsdecken Blog

 So how do the different fire blankets perform in the evaluation?

-Silica blanket – e.g. VLITEX Silica
+Silica blanket – e.g. VLITEX SUPERIOR

 This fire blanket is often used when it is not allowed to use silicone.
 In some highly technical areas, this is the case.
 Indeed, vermiculite is the substance used for coating silica blankets.

 One then accepts the disadvantages of the material, stores it as far as possible without the influence of UV light or temperatures and disposes of the blanket after one use.
-This is especially necessary because the vermiculite coating soaks up liquids (usually chemicals, but at least contaminated water) that can no longer be removed.
+This is particularly necessary because the vermiculite coating soaks up liquids (usually chemicals, but at least contaminated water) that can no longer be removed.

 Vermiculite is much worse protects the fibers of the blanket from sharp edges.
 The blanket is more prone to cracking.
 In addition, the smoke and gas retention effect is much lower.
 The coating simply does not seal as strongly as the silicone coating.